benfertig/timestamper/README.md

 If you would like to build your own standalone executable (.exe) of the Time Stamper program from the source code, follow the instructions below.

 ### Build from source on Windows
-The Windows executable (.exe) for the Time Stamper program was made using auto-py-to-exe, which you can install through pip.
+The Windows executable (.exe) for the Time Stamper program was made using *Auto PY to EXE*, which you can install through pip.
 Type the following command from a Command Prompt window:
 ```
 pip install auto-py-to-exe
 ```